 I want to go to Oxford, Cambridge or an Ivy League university.
 What should I do?

 Ask Yourself Some Questions

 Is this what you really want?
 Have you done your research?
 Are the courses at these universities right for you?
-Do you understand how learning works at these institutions?
-Do you think you will flourish at these universities or on these courses?
+Do you understand how learning works at these

 Be Realistic